AllTrails vs Komoot — Which Hiking App Is Best For You?

 Pros and cons for AllTrails

-User-friendly interface: AllTrails has an attractive interface — it’s very easy to use and makes finding hiking trails and inspiration a lot of fun.
+✓ User-friendly interface: AllTrails has a clean, intuitive, and attractive design — it’s very easy to use and makes finding hiking trails and inspiration a lot of fun.

-Extensive database: My absolute favourite thing about AllTrails is its huge database of existing trails available to choose from.
-You can search for a location and then sort the trails by length or rating to find the perfect one for you.
+✓ Extensive trail database: My absolute favourite thing about AllTrails is its huge database of existing trails available to choose from.
+It has over 450,000 trails worldwide!
+You can search for a location and then sort the trails by length, difficulty, user rating, and more to find the perfect one for you.

-Community input: Within each trail, users can leave photos and reviews to help out others.
-This can be really useful for learning about path closures, a delicious restaurant on the route or amazing viewpoints to look out for.
+✓ Helpful community content: Within each trail, users can leave photos and reviews to help out others.
+This can be really useful for learning about path closures, a delicious restaurant on the route, or amazing viewpoints to look out for.

 Komoot

-To find specific hikes, such as ones nearby or in a certain location, simply tap the “Find Adventures” button in the top right corner.
+To find specific hikes, such as ones nearby or in a certain location, simply tap the “Routes” tab.
 From here, you can choose to explore nearby trails or search specific areas.
 Just like in AllTrails, you can save hikes or collections to come back to later.

-You can also plan your own hikes/rides by using the “Plan” tab.
+From the Routes tab, you can also plan your own hikes/rides by clicking the “Plan new” option.
 With this feature, you’re able to calculate the optimal route between A and B, and Komoot will provide the elevation profile and terrain of this route.

 Once on the trail, Komoot will show you the route, exactly where you are on the route, and statistics such as your movement time, the distance you’ve covered, your average speed and more.
 You can even add “highlights” to the route by taking a photo.
 Once finished, you can save your route and easily share it with friends and family.